github/developer.github.com/content/guides/traversing-with-pagination.md

       <https://api.github.com/search/code?q=addClass+user%3Amozilla&page=34>; rel="last"

 Let's break that down. `rel="next"` says that the next page is `page=2`.
-This makes sense, since by default, all queries with pagination start at `1.` `rel="last"` provides some more information, stating that the last page of results is on `34`.
+This makes sense, since by default, all paginated queries start at page `1.` `rel="last"` provides some more information, stating that the last page of results is on page `34`.
 Thus, we have 33 more pages of information about `addClass` that we can consume.
 Nice!

+Keep in mind that you should **always** rely on these link relations provided to you.
+Don't try to guess or construct your own URL.
+Some API calls, like [listing commits on a repository][listing commits], use pagination results that are based on SHA values, not numbers.

 ### Navigating through the pages